alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This article continues those two parts.
 There, the functions passed to `Map` and `FlatMap` were mostly pure calculations.
 A pure function is determined by its explicit inputs.
 Conceptually, it could be replaced by a lookup table: the same arguments produce the same result regardless of prior or later calls.
 Its observable contribution is the value it returns.

+Useful programs eventually need effects.
+They need to print a value, write a file, answer an HTTP request, call an API, or otherwise interact with the world.
+A calculation that is never observed, recorded, or acted on does not help much on its own.

 That is why the earlier examples could delegate application to the surrounding monad. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
 For pure computations, that is fine and convenient.

 Effectful computations are different.
 Real programs read files, write to databases, and call HTTP APIs.
 Here, performing the operation is part of the outcome, even when the operation also returns a value.
 A file read can fail.
 A request can consume quota.
 A write can change what a later read sees.
+Appending to a file now can change what a later read observes from the same path.
 Once that is true, execution policy matters too: when, whether, and how often the effect runs.

-In procedural code, execution is immediate.
-When the statement runs, the operation runs, and the programmer controls that sequence directly:
+In straightforward procedural code, execution is usually immediate.
+When the statement runs, the operation usually runs too, and the programmer controls that sequence directly:

 ```csharp
 var scores = new List<RiskScore>();